 15. Tokyo Tina

-In the hyper-serious world of food culture, it’s always refreshing to encounter a restaurant that kicks back and has a little fun while nevertheless serving killer eats.
+In the hyper-serious world of food culture, it’s always refreshing to encounter a Japanese restaurant that kicks back and has a little fun while nevertheless serving killer eats.
 In that regard, Tokyo Tina duly abides.
-Inspired by the street food and visuals of Japan, this wildly popular destination keeps the atmosphere festive and the bites tasty, saving any overwrought intensity for the kitchen.
+Inspired by the street food and visuals of Japan, this wildly popular Japanese restaurant keeps the atmosphere festive and the bites tasty, saving any overwrought intensity for the kitchen.
 Try the DIY pork belly bao with pickled daikon, teriyaki, and kewpie.

 Address: 66A Chapel St, Windsor VIC 3181